Julia Adlerberg: Early life

-She was the daughter of the Batlic noble Friedrich Wilhelm von Baggehufwudt (1726-1785) and his wife, Charlotta Eleonora von Rosenthal-Pergel (1743-1768).
+She was the daughter of the Baltic noble Friedrich Wilhelm von Baggehufwudt (1726–1785) and his wife, Charlotta Eleonora von Rosenthal-Pergel (1743–1768).

 Marriage and issue

 Juliana married in 1785 to a Swedish Colonel in Russian service, Gustav Friedrich Adlerberg (d.
 1794).
 She became the mother of the imperial governess Julia von Baranoff.

 Biography

-In 1792, she was appointed governess for Grand Duke Nicholas and his brother, Grad Duke Michael of Russia.
+In 1792, she was appointed governess for Grand Duke Nicholas and his brother, Grand Duke Michael of Russia.
 In 1802, she was appointed principal of the Smolny Institute.

-She was made dame d’honneur in 1824 and received the order of St Catherine (second degree) in 1835.
+She was made dame d’honneur in 1824 and received the Order of Saint Catherine (second degree) in 1835.
 The park outside the Smolny Institute, Adlerbergskogo, was named after her.